The Blooming Almond Tree

 Almond trees love mild, wet winters and hot, dry summers.
 That is a characteristic of central Israel, so you can find many almond trees even along the roads leading to Jerusalem.

 The limbs of the almond trees bud and blossom beautiful flowers of pink and white.
 It is quite a sight!
 And these bright lights announce to anyone looking to keep watch, because spring is coming!

 What do Blooming Almond Trees Have to Do with My Life?

 Because almond trees bloom early, but their fruit comes late, they are excellent harbingers of changing seasons.
 Their delicate flowers are the first signs of spring, meanwhile the nuts (fruit seed) are ripe for harvest at the very end of summer.

 The LORD created our lives to have seasons, like King Solomon wrote.
 These periods of times mark events, whether they are important life stages or simply patterns of the weather.
 Solomon wrote there is a time for sadness and a time for joy.
 A time to rejoice and a time to mourn.

 In other words, some seasons are full of life and growth, while some manifest with pain and loss.

 It’s in those latter seasons that we wait, with bated breath, in anticipation and with expectancy, for that season of vibrant growth to give a sign of its coming.

-In the midst of nature’s winter season, the LORD gives a sign of excitement marking that spring is about to sprout in the Holy Land.
+Winters in Israel can be quite dreary and wet.
+Parts of the country are mountainous, so the days can get very cold.
+But in the midst of nature’s winter season, the LORD gives a sign of excitement marking that spring is about to sprout in the Holy Land.